 Madonna has completed a Bachelor of Arts in Leisure Management, Adaptive Recreation and Community Development and a Graduate Diploma of Learning and Teaching.
 Madonna has acquired extensive training in Positive Behaviour Support.
 This includes completing the Registered Behaviour Technician Course (Institute for Behavioural Training), Functional Assessment and Positive Behaviour Intervention (Centre of Excellence for Clinical Innovation and Behaviour Support), Functional Assessment (Institute for Behavioural Training) and Evaluating the Quality of PBSPs using the BSPQE-II (Centre of Excellence for Clinical Innovation and Behaviour Support).

-Andrew Nielsen – Behaviour Consultant (Contractor to DDTS)
+Andrew Nielsen – Behaviour Support Practitioner (Contractor to DDTS)

 Andrew has worked in the education field for 25 years.
 For the last 15 years he has held positions in middle management and senior leadership in education and welfare.
 Andrew has vast experience in both direct behaviour support and functional behaviour anaylsis with school aged children with varying academic, social and emotional needs.
 He has also had vast experience in leading multidisciplinary welfare teams.
 His interest is in assisting teenagers and young adults engage in education and community opportunities that are available to them and empowering young people to reach their potential.